-- What is the foundation that these three words build?
-Freedom, justice, and peace in the world - How do these three words build a foundation?
+"What is the foundation that the words inherent, equal, and inalienable build?
+Freedom, justice, and peace in the world

+2. How do these three words build a foundation?

 Have a student read paragraph 5 of the Preamble.

 - The UDHR confirms faith in three things.
 What are they?
 Fundamental human rights, the dignity and worth of the human person, and the equal rights of men and women. - 2.
 What will equal rights for men and women achieve in the world?
 Social progress, better standards of life and larger freedom.